Succession Planning Presents Different Challenges For Private vs. Public Company Directors

 The benefits of succession planning are greater than just ensuring a qualified CEO successor.
 Executive performance, morale, and retention of employees can reach higher levels when succession planning is structured and objective, and will have lasting impact on the entire executive team and the company.

 R. John Fletcher is the managing partner of Fletcher Spaght, a strategy consulting organization, which he founded in 1983, and managing director of Fletcher Spaght Ventures, a venture capital fund.
 Before FSI, Fletcher was a senior manager at The Boston Consulting Group.
-John currently serves on the boards of Axcelis Corp., MRI Interventions, and is chair of Metabolon.
-Previously, he served as chair of Spectranetics during its turnaround and subsequent sale to Philips NV; for this work, he was selected in 2018 as the NACD Directorship 100 Director of the Year.
+John currently serves on the boards of Axcelis, Clearpoint Neuro and is Chairman of Koru Medical and Mebaolon.
+Previously, he served as chair of Spectranetics during its turnaround and subsequent sale to Philips NV; for this work, he was selected in 2018 as the NACD Director of the Year.

 Link to original article here.